 Reason: You appeal to the person using facts, logic, and statistics.
 Logic is difficult to argue with, especially when you’re looking at research.
 Many people aren’t easily persuaded unless they see hard facts.
 That’s why having solid statistics can help others decide in your favor.

-Emotion: people use emotions to persuade others.
-Emotional persuasion is used in religious communities, or when you appeal to a person’s fears.
+Emotion: People use emotions to persuade others.
+Emotional persuasion is used in communities when you appeal to a person’s ideals or fears.
 You’re there to warn the person or group of people or something.
 You want to protect them, and you’re telling them about what could happen if they don’t act.

 Trust: A big part of persuasion has to do with getting a person to trust you.
 When you gain their confidence and trust, you can appeal to their ability to make decisions.
 You want them to believe you because you’ve been there.
 You have experience in the matter you’re talking about, and you’re on their side.

 If you want to work on your ability to persuade others, you can talk about it in online counseling.
 Maybe your career is in an area where you need to gain confidence in yourself to become good at persuasion.
-Perhaps you need to work on persuasion there’s a family matter you need to use the skill in, like going through a divorce or figuring out how to plan living will.
+Perhaps you need to work on persuasion because there’s a family matter you need to assist with.
 Learning persuasive tactics will help you in your everyday life.
 There are many different reasons to see an online counselor other than learning persuasiveness.
 If you’re interested in seeking help, search the network of counselors here at BetterHelp and find one who suits your needs.